David Gordon's Archival Fun House

-Stepping into the David Gordon exhibit at the NY Public Library for the Performing Arts is like crawling into the attic of an unstoppably lively mind.
-The renowned postmodern choreographer (and playwright) has loaned hundreds of objects for the exhibit, called “David Gordon: Archiveography - Under Construction.”
+Stepping into the David Gordon exhibit at the New York Public Library for the Performing Arts is like crawling into the attic of an unstoppably lively mind.
+The renowned postmodern choreographer (and playwright) has loaned hundreds of objects for the exhibit, called “David Gordon: Archiveography – Under Construction.”
 Photos, props, videos and costumes from the last 54 years are crammed into the Vincent Astor Gallery with no space between things.
 No preciousness or grandeur here; as with the 1960s aesthetic that Gordon has built on, it’s a kind of celebration of the ordinary—with the special Gordon wit and playfulness sprinkled throughout.
-You'll see things from five decades all at once.
+You’ll see things from five decades all at once.

 Two fun facts: David and his wife Valda Setterfield got married January 28, 1961, only eight days after John F. Kennedy was inaugurated.
 Their son Ain was born July 4, 1962, just two days before the launch of the notoriously groundbreaking Judson Dance Theater (of which Gordon was a founding member).

 The great constant in this zany but rich travelogue is Setterfield, Gordon’s wife and muse.
 Of course, many other excellent dancers have performed the wide variety of his oeuvre.
 There has been choreography with chairs, choreography with arguments, choreography with scripts, choreography with Mikhail Baryshnikov.
 Searching for these things in the exhibit can be like going on a treasure hunt.